Learning never exhausts the mind.

 “Every success is built on the ash heap of failed attempts.”
 This reminder from Prof. Michael Starbird (University of Texas at Austin) offers a good reason not to fear failure.
 Failure doesn’t often feel good, but it may be your best teacher in helping you learn deeply.
 In fact, in the book 5 Elements of Effective Thinking, authors Edward Burger and Michael Starbird say that failure is an important foundation on which to build success.

+But seeing failure as an opportunity for learning requires a fresh mindset.
+Once you make a mistake, you can ask, why is THAT wrong?
 Failure is an important aspect of much creative work, though it goes by a different name: iteration.
 Iteration is important in refining, working though problems, starting small, and refining until more can be added.
-Iteration is a feature of work in design, science, technology, and any field where innovation is important.
+Iteration is a feature of work in design, science, technology, and really any field where innovation is important.

 Bust the Myth